 - NetSuite ERP

 - Epicor ERP

 - Identify what your company needs.
-ERPs are designed to work for your business needs, not the other way around.
+ERP systems are designed to work for your business needs, not the other way around.
 Make a list of what you need your ERP to accomplish and look for software that can get it done.

 - Set time aside for research.
 Set aside a few hours to look through ERP systems and read reviews.
 There’s no substitute for your own opinion of a company’s features and benefits.

-Amazon is currently using SAP as their ERP system.
+Amazon is currently using SAP as its ERP system.
 SAP is a German software company that was founded in 1972.
-SAP stands for systems analysis program and remains one of the most popular ERP systems around the world.
+SAP stands for a systems analysis program and remains one of the most popular ERP systems around the world.

 Planning for Success